ToshkaDev/starter-hugo-research-group/content/publication/evolutionary-genomics-reveals-conserved-structural-determinants-of-signaling-and-adaptation-in-microbial-chemoreceptors/index.md

 publication_types:
   - "2"
 authors:
+  - Roger P. Alexander
-  - Alexander R.P. and I.B.
-Zhulin
+  - Igor B. Zhulin
 doi: https://doi.org/10.1073/pnas.0609359104
 publication_short: "Proceedings of the National Academy of Sciences of the USA 104: 2885-2890"
 abstract: "As an important model for transmembrane signaling, methyl-accepting